Urban morphology: French school

 The French school, based principally at the Versailles School of Architecture, has generated extensive methodological knowledge for the analysis of urbanisation processes and related architectural models.
-Much emphasis is placed upon the importance of built space for sustaining social practices; the relationship between the built landscape and the social world is dialectical, with both shaping the other.
+Much emphasis is placed upon the importance of built space for sustaining social practices.
+The relationship between the built landscape and the social world is dialectical, with both shaping the other.

 Chicago School

 As an urban-industrial city, Chicago's socio-economic problems were obvious and crying out to be studied in depth.
 Therefore, several urban sociologists and geographers belonging to the so-called Chicago School, such as W.I.
 Thomas (concerned with migration), Robert E Park and Ernest Burgess, attempted to analyse the morphology of Chicago in order to solve these problems.

 Burgess employed an ecological approach in placing emphasis on the relationship between organisms and their environment.
-He used similar biological factors used in explaining plant distribution and established a concentric-zonal theory which included a Central Business District (CBD), an area of transition (invaded by business and migrants), and area of upper class apartments and several commuter zones and suburbs on the edge of the city.
+He used similar biological factors used in explaining plant distribution and established a concentric-zonal theory which included a Central Business District (CBD), an area of transition (invaded by business and migrants), an area of upper class apartments and several commuter zones and suburbs on the edge of the city.